How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Conclusions

-The 3-Node case further enhances the fit ($\Delta \chi^2_{\Lambda \rm{CDM},\; 3\text{-Node}} \sim 10$ and $\Delta \chi^2_{\rm HDE, \; 3\text{-Node}} \sim 20$), though Bayesian evidence still moderately favors $\Lambda$CDM due to increased model complexity.
-Even when the 3-Node case for both datasets is compared not only with $\Lambda$CDM, but also with the CPL parametrization, the 3-Node presents a best performance due to $\Delta \chi^2_{\rm{CPL},\; 3\text{-Node}} = 1.80$ for the DESI+SH0ES+Union3 dataset and $\Delta \chi^2_{\rm{CPL},\; 3\text{-Node}} = 5.24$ for DESI+SH0ES+PP. This improvement in cooperation with CPL represents a crucial insight into the nodal HDE, due to the fact that this parameterization is commonly used to characterize the dynamical DE and find deviations from the cosmological constant $\Lambda$, as in the case of the DESI reports.
-One more statistically interesting result that we can notice from the table \ref{tab:results} is the fact that for the DESI+SH0ES+PP the $\chi^2$ of the CPL parametrization and the 2-Node case are comparable as they have 2 degrees of freedom.
+The 3-Node case further enhances the fit {with the p-value of $0.0014$ and $0.002$ for the Union3 and Pantheon+ dataset}, although Bayesian evidence still only {significantly disfavors} $\Lambda$CDM due to increased model complexity. {Even when the 3-Node reconstruction is compared to $\Lambda$CDM but also to the CPL parametrization, it shows comparable performance, as reflected by their similar p-values across both datasets.
+Another statistically relevant observation from Table~\ref{tab:results} is that, for both dataset combination, the $\chi^2$ values of the CPL parametrization and the 2-Node reconstruction are also closely aligned.}

 Finally, we can see that in both cases of SNe Ia, there is a trend for $\Omega_{m}$ and $H_0$ from the cases of 0 to 3 Nodes.
-In this way, the last case agrees more with the value by SH0ES for $H_0$ ($73.29 \pm 0.90\,\rm{km/s/Mpc}$ \cite{Riess:2021jrx}), this could be due to the 3-Node case being the most flexible case of them.
-In fact, the differences for $\Lambda$CDM and SH0ES are $0.91 \, \sigma$ and $0.85\, \sigma$ for the DESI+SH0ES+Union3 and the DESI+SH0ES+PP, respectly, while using nodal reconstruction in HDE we found $0.31 \, \sigma$ and $0.23 \, \sigma $, thus showing an improvement of this parameter.
+In this way, the last case agrees more with the value by SH0ES for $H_0$ (${71.60 \pm 0.70\,\rm{km/s/Mpc}}$ \cite{Riess:2021jrx}), which could be due to the 3-Node case being the most flexible case of them.
+In fact, the differences for $\Lambda$CDM and SH0ES are ${2.33 \, \sigma}$ and ${2.41\, \sigma}$ for the DESI+SH0ES+Union3 and the DESI+PPS, respectively, while using the nodal reconstruction in HDE we found ${1.12 \, \sigma}$ and ${1.11 \, \sigma }$, thus showing an improvement of this parameter.
 This trend could be useful in alleviating the Hubble tension, but for this, it is necessary to utilize the CMB data, which is considered in future work.